 - While the lentils and quinoa are cooking, chop the veggies and make the flax egg.
 Make the flax egg by stirring together the ground flaxseed and 6 tbsp of water in a small bowl.
 Put it in the fridge to thicken for 10 minutes.

 - Pour the cooked lentils and quinoa into a large food processor cup.
-Add the diced onion, diced mushrooms, minced garlic, oats, nutritional yeast, sunflower seeds, tomato paste, vegan worcestershire sauce, flax egg, Italian seasonings, dried basil, dried parsley, salt, and black pepper.
+Add the onions, mushrooms, garlic, oats, nutritional yeast, sunflower seeds, tomato paste, vegan worcestershire sauce, flax egg, Italian seasonings, dried basil, dried parsley, salt, and black pepper.
 The food processor will be pretty full once you add all of the ingredients.

 - Put the lid on and pulse it on High for 1 minute, stopping every 20 seconds to use a spoon to scrape down the sides.
-Continue blending until all of the vegetables have broken down and everything is combined.
+Continue pulsing until all of the vegetables have broken down into small chunks and everything is combined.
 The mixture should be a little bit chunky.
-Be careful not to overblend it and puree the filling.
+Be careful not to over blend it and puree the filling.
 Taste and add more salt if necessary.

 - Line a 9 x 5-inch loaf-shaped pan with a piece of parchment paper.
 Let the edges stick out of the pan so you have handles to pull the loaf out of the pan.
 Scoop the lentil filling into the pan and use a spoon to smooth it out evenly all the way to the edges.

-- Store leftover slices in an airtight container in the fridge for 4-5 days or you can freeze them for a future meal.
+- Store leftover slices in an airtight container in the fridge for 3 days or you can freeze it for a future meal.
 Freezing instructions for slices or a whole loaf are in the Notes below.

 Notes